purplebase/purplestack/CONTEXT.md

 Development stack designed for AI agents to build Nostr-enabled Flutter applications.
 It includes a complete tech stack with Purplebase and Riverpod, documentation and recipes for common implementation scenarios.

-**Important for AI Assistants**: The AI assistant's behavior and knowledge is defined by the CONTEXT.md file, which serves as the system prompt.
+**Important for AI Assistants**:
+  - **Behavior**: The AI assistant's behavior and knowledge is defined by the CONTEXT.md file, which serves as the system prompt.
 ALWAYS refer to this document and follow these rules and recommendations.
+  - **First prompt**: When a user makes the first prompt, and only during that very first prompt, you MUST ALWAYS summarize what you understood, and ask important questions to ensure all requirements are crystal clear before starting to code.
+Do NOT skip this first step.

 ## Technology Stack